20 Microwave Tricks Every Cook Needs to Know

 No more splattering bacon fat in the frying pan.
 With the help of some paper towels and a microwave-safe plate, you’ll be enjoying delicious, crispy bacon in your microwave in no time.
 Mmm… Bacon.

 Everybody loves bacon—but not when it’s underdone or way too crispy!
-We’re here to help you master the art of bacon-making.
+Here’s how to master the art of bacon.

 Honey that has solidified can be brought back to liquid life.
 Just uncover the jar and heat on medium power for 30 seconds to one minute.
 After a quick zap in the microwave, the revived honey is ready to drizzle into tea or over cornbread.